lrussell887/TcpMessage/README.md

 # TcpMessage
-A simple TCP server/client library for .NET
+A simple TCP client/server library for .NET

+## Documentation
+See the Demo for a basic usage example.